cschwem2er/imgrec/README.md

 ## How to Install

-You can download and install the latest development version of the app with the devtools package by running `devtools::install_github('cschwem2er/imgrec')`.
+You can download and install the latest development version of imgrec with the devtools package by running `devtools::install_github('cschwem2er/imgrec')`.